Spatially heterogeneous learning by a deep student machine: Introduction

-For the theoretical part, we use the replica approach developed recently \cite{yoshino2020complex} which works on high dimensional data $D=N \gg 1$.
-We show that it becomes exact in the dense limit $N \gg c \gg 1$ and $M \gg 1$ with fixed $\alpha=M/c$.
-We evaluate the generalization error of the DNN using the scheme proposed by \cite{levin1990statistical,opper1996statistical} in our replica theory.
+Using the exact solution of the model which can be obtained by the replica method developed in \cite{yoshino2020complex}, we analyze the key question: generalization-ability of DNN including the over-parametrized regime.
 We also show that the effect of the finiteness of the width (apparent dimension of the data) $N$ and the effective dimension $D$ similarly enhances loop corrections which induce correlations between distant layers.
-For the numerical part, we use the Monte Carlo method which allows more efficient exploration of the solution space compared with the usual gradient descent algorithms.
+In parallel to the theoretical study, we also perform extensive numerical simulations to examine the theoretical predictions.
+We use the Monte Carlo method which allows more efficient exploration of the solution space compared with the usual gradient descent algorithms.